Zum Seiteninhalt springen

 Welcome to CoARA@Charité and BIH

-The agreement sets out a common direction for reforming research assessment practices, with the goal of enhancing both the quality and the social and economic impact of research.
-It outlines core principles that include the diversification of research outputs, a stronger emphasis on quality-based evaluation criteria, and the responsible use of quantitative indicators grounded in scientific evidence.
+The agreement outlines a common direction for reforming research assessment practices, aiming to enhance both the quality of research and its social and economic impact.
+It describes core principles that include the diversification of research outputs, a stronger emphasis on quality-based evaluation criteria, and the responsible use of quantitative indicators grounded in scientific evidence.
 Additionally, the agreement promotes values such as open science, inclusion, and diversity.
-These principles are to be implemented across all member institutions (please find the full text of the agreement here).
+These principles are to be implemented across all member institutions.
+You can find the full text of the agreement here.

-As part of CoARA, it is planned that organizations worldwide—including universities, research centers, public and private research funders, national and regional authorities, and professional societies—will participate and collaborate in the continued development and, above all, the implementation of the agreed principles and criteria.
+As part of CoARA, organizations worldwide—including universities, research centers, public and private research funders, national and regional authorities, and professional societies—are expected to participate and collaborate in the ongoing development and, above all, the implementation of the agreed principles and criteria.
 The CoARA Secretariat, which provides administrative support for this process, is funded by the European Commission and staffed by the European Science Foundation.

 Over the next five years, the signatories to the agreement will actively review their existing research assessment procedures and, where necessary, realign them with the principles set out in the agreement.